Seventh Step: Julia Child ~Wise Words~Standard

 We are really looking forward to learning more about this amazing woman in the coming weeks!
 I have created a Pinterest board for all things Nellie that I used as inspiration while researching her and planning our activities, you can check it out here!

-Always be reminded that life is full of unfinished edges; it's okay, there is beauty in it.
+Always be reminded that life is full of unfinished edges and to find the beauty in it.

 Trundlebed Tales: Bringing Laura Ingalls Wilder, Children’s Literature, and History to Life